 only $100,000 / ton launch costs!
 So those facilities will be part of large orbital

-complexes.
 See also Activities in

 Space.